ehsankhani/cheating_detector/README.md

 ---

-**Note**: This system is designed for educational environments and should be used responsibly in accordance with institutional policies on academic integrity.
+**Note:** This system is designed for educational environments and should be used responsibly in accordance with institutional policies on academic integrity.
-**p.s:** for further and complete information you can use *project report.pdf*; its complete and structured report about the cheating detector system in persian.
+**P.S.** For further and complete information, you can use *project report.pdf* — it's a complete and structured report about the cheating detector system in Persian.